 TypoScript Templating is very powerful and has been the backbone of frontend rendering ever since.
 However, with the rise of the Fluid templating engine, many parts of Frontend TypoScript are much less often used.
 Nowadays, TypoScript in real life projects is often not much more than a way to set a series of options for plugins, to set some global config options, and to act as a simple pre processor between database data and Fluid templates.

 Still, the TypoScript Reference manual that goes deep into the incredible power of TypoScript Templating is daily bread for Integrators.

 For an introduction, you may want to read one of the following tutorials:

-- t3ts45:start - Introduction to TypoScript Templating.
+- TypoScript in 45 Minutes - Introduction to TypoScript Templating.

 - Sitepackage Tutorial - Start a Sitepackage Extension to create a theme for your site using TypoScript and Fluid.

 There is some overlap between templating and configuration.
 TypoScript is used mostly for templating, but is still used quite heavily to define configuration options for extensions.

 $GLOBALS ├── $GLOBALS['TCA'] = "TCA" ├── GLOBALS['TYPO3_CONF_VARS'] = "Global configuration" │ ├── GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS'] = "Extension configuration" │ └── GLOBALS['TYPO3_CONF_VARS']['SYS'][']features'] = "Feature Toggles" └── $GLOBALS['TYPO3_USER_SETTINGS'] = "User settings" └── ...